ardatan/graphql-tools/docs/source/schema-delegation.md

 }
 ```

-If we delegate at `User.bookings` to `Query.bookingsByUser`, we want to preserve the `limit` argument and add an `userId` argument by using the `User.id`.
+If we delegate at `User.bookings` to `Query.bookingsByUser`, we want to preserve the `limit` argument and add a `userId` argument by using the `User.id`.
 So the resolver would look like the following:

 ```js
 const resolvers = {